Ismail Musukaev: Career

 In 2020, he won the silver medal in the men's 65 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

 He won one of the bronze medals in the 65 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 He was the runner-up at the Ivan Yarygin Grand-prix in 2015 and in 2018.

+September 19, 2023 Ismail Musukaev won a gold medal in the 65 kg weight category at the 2023 World Wrestling Championships in Belgrade.
+In the final, he defeated Sebastian Rivera of Puerto Rico in dominating fashion.

+He won one of the bronze medals in the men's 70 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.